victor-devv/current-time-api/README.md

 # Current Time API

-This repository contains a Node.js implementation of a simple API that returns the current time in JSON format.
-It also contains a terraform template that creates a private Autopilot GKE cluster, sets up the cluster and deploys api on the cluster.
+This repository contains a comprehensive setup for deploying a Node.js implementation of a simple API that returns the current time in JSON format, alongside a robust cloud infrastructure consisting of a private Google Kubernetes Engine cluster and others, built using terraform.

+The application and infrastructure deployment is automated using a GitHub Actions workflow which includes jobs that builds and tests the Node.js application, lints the helm charts, builds and pushes the application image to a private Google Container Registry, deploys the infrastructure, and exposes the API.

+## Dependencies
+- Google Cloud Platform account
+- Google Cloud Storage Bucket (to store terraform state file)
+- Google Cloud SDK
+- Google Cloud Workload Identity Provider setup for GitHub OIDC authentication in pipelines
+- Terraform
+- Docker
+- Yarn
+- GitHub

 ## Repository Sturcture